gazebosim/gz-sim/tutorials/python_interfaces.md

 Ignition Gazebo provides a Python API to interact with world.

-For now, we provide a `HelperFixture` class that allows to load a world file, step simulation and check entities and components.
+For now, we provide a `TestFixture` class that allows to load a world file, step simulation and check entities and components.

  - **Step 1**: Load a world with a fixture